yoctoproject/poky/documentation/ref-manual/variables.rst

       -  :term:`TMPDIR`: The top-level build output directory
       -  :term:`MULTIMACH_TARGET_SYS`: The target system identifier
       -  :term:`PN`: The recipe name
-      -  :term:`EXTENDPE`: The epoch - (if :term:`PE` is not specified, which
+      -  :term:`EXTENDPE`: The epoch --- if :term:`PE` is not specified, which
-         is usually the case for most recipes, then `EXTENDPE` is blank)
+         is usually the case for most recipes, then `EXTENDPE` is blank.
       -  :term:`PV`: The recipe version
       -  :term:`PR`: The recipe revision